AdityaSaraf/primeapeNLP/README.md

 ### Step 3

 Run `extractivePy/extract.py`.
 This will take some time, as it takes about `50ms` to process each file.
-On my SSD it took just under 4 hours.
+On my machine (Ryzen 1700x, 32GB 2933MHz RAM), it took just under 4 hours total.
+The task is currently not multi-threaded.

 This script will create folder in the root at `extracted/`.